-I will be a Postdoc at Stanford University, with Jonathan Pritchard & James Zou.
-Previously, I obtained my Ph.D. in Biomedical Data Science at University of Wisconsin-Madison, advised by Qiongshi Lu and Lauren Schmitz.
-I got my undergraduate degree in Statistics from Nanjing University.
+I am a Postdoc at Stanford University, working with Jonathan Pritchard and James Zou.
+Previously, I received my Ph.D. at the University of Wisconsin–Madison, advised by Qiongshi Lu and Lauren Schmitz.
+I completed my B.S. in Department of Mathematics at Nanjing University.

-Here are my selected papers, google scholar, and CV.
+Here are the selected papers, software I develoepd, google scholar, and CV.

 News

-[02/2025]: PIGEON accepted in principle at Nature Human Behaviour for polygenic gene-environment interaction inference using GWIS summary statistics.
+[05/2025]: PIGEON published in Nature Human Behaviour for polygenic gene-environment interaction inference using GWIS summary statistics.

 [09/2024]: POP-GWAS published in Nature Genetics for the reliable use of AI/ML to accelerate genetic discovery; PSPS accepted by NeurIPS 2024 for task-agnostic ML-assisted statistical inference.